Weekly Tech Roundup: December 12

 Blockchain has long been considered a technology of untapped potential, and recent innovations continue to prove this to be true.
 Future applications of blockchain technology in elections may be one step closer this week.

-A blockchain voting project has just won $10,000 in a contest put on by Kaspersky Labs, according to CoinDesk.
+A blockchain voting project has just won $10,000 in a contest, according to CoinDesk.
 The project is called Votebook, and it proposes connecting a system of voting machines through blockchain.
 The connected technology would allow voters to verify that their votes were counted and not tampered with.

 Here is the project pitch: